What is the process to get a sperm analysis test in Frisco, TX?

 We respect and protect our patients’ privacy.
 During your consultation, Dr. Buch will discuss discreet options for collecting a semen sample, and you can choose whichever you are most comfortable with.

 - At home – If you choose to attain a sample in the comfort and privacy of your own home, we will provide a sterile collection container.
 You will need to be sure the sample does not contact any foreign substances, and that it stays between body temperature and room temperature.
-There is no appointment necessary for sample drop-offs, but it must be delivered to our office within 60 minutes of collection.
+An appointment is required to drop it off during our regular hours, and it must be delivered to our office within 60 minutes of collection.

 - In office – You can also provide the sample here at the NTMIC Sperm Lab office.
 We have a private and comfortable collection room, with a secure lock so you can feel confident of your privacy.

 Once you provide the sample, it will be promptly analyzed by expert lab technicians.
 Our process is extremely thorough, assessing four key metrics: